 At Sovereign Health, we offer specialized mental health, substance abuse and dual diagnosis disorder treatment tailor-made for the unique issues of each patient.
 Our comprehensive programs begin at admission, where our expert staff conduct a thorough assessment for any potential co-occurring conditions in order to create an accurate diagnosis so that each patient gets the right treatment.

-Since the effects of Spice are similar to those of marijuana, many people smoke it for the same reasons – to get away from life’s problems and enjoy the high feeling.
-Many users, in fact, mix the drug with marijuana for a more intense high.
-Also like marijuana, there are side effects: researchers have found Spice can cause dry mouth, red eyes, anxiety attacks, nausea, increased pulse rate and hallucinations.
+Just like any other drug, Spice has a range of effects and side effects.
+Often, using this drug will create feelings of relaxation and mild changes in perception.
+Spice can also cause side effects such as dry mouth, red eyes, anxiety attacks, nausea, an increased heart rate and hallucinations.
 When smoked over a long period of time, users develop a tolerance to the drug and find that they must smoke more and more to get the same high.
 As a result, some users develop a chemical dependency.

 Spice has been found to contain JWH-018, JWH-073 and HU-210, all of which are artificial chemical compounds.
-None of these chemicals are guaranteed safe for human consumption.
+None of these chemicals are safe for human consumption.
 JWH-018 is a chemical fertilizer that can cause the negative effects of marijuana at much lower dosages, JWH-073 has been listed by the Drug Enforcement Administration as a chemical concern and HU-210 has been found to be between 100 to 800 times more potent than THC, the main active chemical in marijuana.